-Infected slugs and/or snails may be ingested either by consumption of raw or undercooked snails on purpose, or by accident.
+Infected slugs and/or snails may be ingested either by consumption of raw or undercooked molluscs on purpose, or accidentally.
 Snails are regularly consumed in China as a delicacy.
-A study on washing vegetables focusing specifically on removal of snails from lettuce found that even after rinsing each lettuce leaf individually, some snail remained on the leaf, providing an easy route of accidental infection (Yeung et al., 2013, Ewers and Anisowicz, 2014).
+A study on washing vegetables focusing specifically on removal of snails from lettuce found that even after rinsing each lettuce leaf individually, some snails remained, providing a simple mechanism for accidental infection (Yeung et al., 2013, Ewers and Anisowicz, 2014).

-H. perplexum is an emerging nematode parasite in humans in Australia.
-The nematode, similar to Trichinella species, occurs in the muscle fibres of the host.
+H. perplexum is an emerging nematode parasite of humans in Australia.
+Similar to Trichinella, it occurs in the muscle fibres of the host.
 Six cases have been reported since 1994 with the most recent case identified in 2011 (Table 3) (Basuroy et al., 2008, McKelvie et al., 2013, Spratt et al., 1999).
-Progressive muscle weakness and wasting are the common signs of infection and all cases were identified after muscle biopsy detected nematode worms in the muscle fibres.
-Three cases occurred in the southernmost state of Tasmania, and three in Northern Queensland.
+Progressive muscle weakness and wasting are the common signs of infection and all cases were formally identified after muscle biopsy detected nematode worms in the muscle fibres.
+Three cases each occurred in the Tasmania and in North Queensland.

-The lifecycle of this species is unknown and may come from a vertebrate, invertebrate or plant/soil host.
-The history of the known patient infections with H. perplexum suggest that it is a zoonosis occurring in native Australian animals such as wombats, Tasmanian devils, wallabies and kangaroos, and potentially in domestic animals such as dogs, chickens and rabbits (Basuroy et al., 2008, McKelvie et al., 2013, Spratt et al., 1999).
-Native animals in Australia are increasingly found urban and semi-urban areas including tawny frog mouths and possums which are known hosts of A. cantonensis (Gelis et al., 2011, Ma et al., 2013).
+The lifecycle of H. perplexum is unknown and the parasite may originate from a vertebrate, invertebrate or plant host, or from the soil.
+The history of the known human infections with H. perplexum suggest that it is a zoonosis occurring in native Australian animals such as wombats, Tasmanian devils, wallabies and kangaroos, and potentially in domestic animals such as dogs, chickens and rabbits (Basuroy et al., 2008, McKelvie et al., 2013, Spratt et al., 1999).
+Native animals in Australia are increasingly found in urban and semi-urban areas and these include tawny frog mouths and possums which are known hosts of A. cantonensis (Gelis et al., 2011, Ma et al., 2013).

 5. Climate change